AB-Blue/Map-Viewer/README.md

 ## Access:

-### 1) Please follow the instructions of provided link to create your Onecode account.
+### 1) Please follow the instructions of provided link to create your OneCode account.
 https://github.com/deeplime-io/onecode

 ### 2) Share your email address to access the Map Application.